 DENVER (AP) - The judge in the Colorado theater shootings says lawyers for defendant James Holmes don't have to tell prosecutors in advance what some of their arguments would be during the sentencing phase of his trial if he's convicted.

-The judge on Wednesday denied prosecutors' request to require defense lawyers to disclose what mitigating factors they will offer.
+The judge yesterday denied prosecutors' request to require defense lawyers to disclose what mitigating factors they will offer.

 Separately, the judge said he'll wait before deciding the details of how he would advise Holmes on his right to make a statement during the sentencing phase.